Discover life in a North East town during the 1950s.

 Visitors can book an appointment at the salon on the day of their visit on a first come, first served basis, and cost £5.

-Visitors can treat themselves to a delicious taste of the 1950s with our new fried fish shop which is a replica of a shop from Middleton St George, near Darlington.
+Visitors can treat themselves to a delicious taste of the 1950s with our new chip shop which is a replica of a shop from Middleton St George, near Darlington.

 Beamish has worked with the community of Middleton St George to create a 1950s-style newspaper on specially-printed paper that is used to wrap the fish and chips.